helrond/staticAid/README.md

 # StaticAid

 A [Jekyll](http://jekyllrb.com/) static site generator for archival description serialized in JSON, generated via the [ArchivesSpace](http://archivesspace.org) REST API, or by other modular backends which can be added to the system.

+**The Adlib backend is currently unmaintained and tested, and may not work.
+If you're an Adlib user, and are interested in helping out, please get in touch!**

 ## Quick Start